eclipse-californium/californium/README.md

 $ mvn clean install -DskipTests
 ```

-Earlier versions (3.0.0-Mx, 2.6.5 and before) may also fail to build with newer JDKs, especially, if java 16 is used!
+Earlier versions (3.0.0-Mx, 2.6.5 and before) may also fail to build with newer JDKs, especially, if java 16 or 17 is used!
 That is cause by the unit test dependency to a deprecated version of "mockito".
 If such a (re-)build is required, the unit tests must be skipped (which is in the meantime anyway required caused by the "non-existing.host").

 In combination with the "non-existing.host" now existing, the build with unit test only works for the current heads of the branches `2.6.x`, `2.7.x` and `master`!